Xuyuan0204/PersonalTrait/README.md

 - **Activation-Based Retrieval**:
   - Loads pre-computed activation embeddings for all training samples
   - For each test query, computes cosine similarity with stored activations
-  - Selects the adapter corresponding to the most similar activation
+  - Selects the intervention corresponding to the most similar activation

 - **Dual Query Evaluation**:
   - Tests on original questions